spaceship-prompt/spaceship-prompt/API.md

 ## `spaceship::is_hg`

-The same as [`spaceship::is_git`](#spaceshipisgit), but for functions.
-This utility returns zero exit code if a current working directory is a Git repository and non-zero if it's not.
+The same as [`spaceship::is_git`](#spaceshipisgit), but for Mercurial repositories.
+This utility returns zero exit code if a current working directory is a Mercurial repository and non-zero if it's not.

 ### Example